Anmoldeepsingh0001/first_swift_app/README.md

 In the xcode we have different type of coustom text styles like bold,italic.

 Decalare variable e.g

+This is how the initial screen of the app looks like once we install and open it.

 ![WhatsApp Image 2021-02-03 at 9 48 42 AM](https://user-images.githubusercontent.com/75639402/106776165-d0e3cf80-6611-11eb-9586-a495496ff4bf.jpeg)